 I was born and grew up in Santurce, a region of San Juan, Puerto Rico.
 My mom was from Kentucky, my dad from Puerto Rico.
 My dad was a descendant of some notable Puerto Ricans, particularly the poet and playwright Alejandro Tapia y Rivera, after whom a theater in San Juan is named, Bailey K. […]

 During the first hundred years at UC Berkeley women students and faculty were minimally present in science and engineering.
 By 1870, in its second year, the Faculty Senate proposed to the Regents the admission of women “on equal basis with men.”
 The Regents voted unanimously and next year Berkeley opened the door to eight women […]

 The First Tenured Black Professor at the University of California In 1942, David Blackwell, the man widely credited with being the first tenured black professor at U.C.
 Berkeley (see sidebar), was courted for a faculty position in the mathematics department but was never offered the job.
 He later learned that the appointment was blocked because […]

-March During the month of March, UC Berkeley honors the multiple contributions of women in history, culture and society.
+Women’s History Month, held in March, honors the contributions of women in history, culture and society.
 EECS WHM Berkeley EECS Women’s History Month (EECS WHM) is a celebration held during Women’s History Month to recognize women, both past and present, in the fields of electrical engineering (EE) and computer science (CS).
-The […]
+The goal of EECS […]

-February Black History Month is an annual celebration of achievements by African Americans and a time to recognize the central role of blacks in U.S. history.
+Black History Month, held in February, is an annual celebration of achievements by African Americans and a time to recognize the central role of blacks in U.S. history.